next

 |

-1) This material appeared originally at http://www.geocities.com/SiliconValley/7737/clipper52clean.html
+1) This material appeared originally at http://www.geocities.com/SiliconValley/7737/clipper52clean.html, in 1996.

 2) Clipper 5.2 Proprietary software